Kernel Ridge Regression Inference: Introduction and related work

+To justify our inferential procedure, we derive nonasymptotic, uniform Gaussian couplings in a reproducing kernel Hilbert space (RKHS), building on the recent and sharp Euclidean couplings of \citet{eldan2020clt}.
+These imply a strong form of uniform Gaussian approximation under conditions which often correspond to weaker forms of approximation \citep{chernozhukov2014gaussian,chernozhukov2016empirical,chernozhuokov2022improved}.
+We also construct bootstrap couplings to sample from this approximating distribution.
+To be useful for uniform inference, the couplings we derive are nonasymptotic, so they can handle the increasing complexity of the KRR estimator as regularization vanishes.
+Although we derive these couplings to analyze KRR, future work may use them to provide inference for other kernel methods.

+Finally, we use our inferential procedure to construct a test for match effects \citep{narita2018match,bau2022estimating,angrist2023choice}: do students benefit more from the schools they rank highly?
+Here, KRR allows us to regress on the $25!$ possible preferences that students may have over the $25$ high schools in the Boston match \citep{mania2018kernel}.
+Our procedure conducts inference for KRR, and therefore tests for match effects.
+In a semi-synthetic exercise calibrated to real student preference data, our test has more power than a currently used approach based on indicators for coarsened preference categories.

-Various authors have investigated Gaussian approximation for KRR and its variants. \citet{hable2012asymptotic} establishes asymptotic Gaussian approximation in the ``parametric'' setting where the regularization parameter $\lambda$ is bounded away from $0$, which is at odds with the consistency results cited above.
-For splines (or Sobolev RKHS), \citet{shang2013local} establish finite-sample Gaussian approximation where the data are uniform on $[0,1]$.
-Our results complement those of \citet{yang2017frequentist}, who study posterior coverage and sup-norm credible sets in Gaussian process regression, under additional assumptions motivated by the spline setting.
-To our knowledge, our results are the first to provide valid, non-conservative inference in the fully non-parametric regime where the regularization parameter $\lambda$ vanishes, applicable to the full range of settings in which KRR is applied in practice, e.g. ranking data.
+Our results complement previous works on Gaussian approximation for KRR. \citet{hable2012asymptotic} studies the setting where regularization is bounded away from zero, which precludes consistency of KRR. \citet{shang2013local} study the special case of splines with data that are uniform over $[0,1]$. \citet{yang2017frequentist} study posterior coverage and sup-norm credible sets in Gaussian process regression under additional assumptions motivated by splines.
+In particular, uniform boundedness of eigenfunctions \cite[Assumption B]{yang2017frequentist} appears to rule out the Gaussian kernel over $\R^2$ \citep{bisiacco2024gaussian} and other widely used kernels and data types.
+To our knowledge, our results are the first to provide valid, sharp inference in the nonparametric regime where regularization vanishes, applicable to a wide range of settings where KRR may be applied, e.g., preference data.

-Kernel methods have found many other uses in machine learning: computationally-efficient probability metrics for generative modeling, two-sample testing, and independence testing \citep{bach2002kernel,gretton2005measuring,gretton2012kernel}; structured prediction \citep{ciliberto2020general}; nonparametric causal inference \citep{nie2021quasi,singh2020kernel}; and several others.
-Motivated by density estimation, \citet{sriperumbudur2016optimal} establishes asymptotic Gaussian approximation for sums in a restricted set of RKHSs using the Donsker property.
-Future work may use our nonasymptotic couplings to considerably strengthen and generalize results in these domains.